About

 • 1.25 cups gluten free old-fashioned rolled oats

-• 2 tablespoons chia seeds (or ground flaxseed)
+• 2 tablespoons chia seeds, or ground flaxseed

-• 1/4 cup shredded unsweetened coconut (optional)
+• 1/4 cup shredded unsweetened coconut, optional

-• 2/3 cup chocolate candies (I used these)
+• 2/3 cup chocolate candies, linked

 Instructions

-1. Mix ingredients: In a large bowl mix together peanut butter, honey and vanilla until combined.
+• Mix ingredients: In a large bowl mix together peanut butter, honey and vanilla until combined.
 Add in rolled oats, chia seeds (or ground flaxseed), shredded coconut and chocolate candies.
 Stir using a sturdy spatula or wooden spoon until combined then place bowl in freezer for 15 minutes to chill – this will make rolling the balls easier.

-2. Roll into balls: Line a medium baking sheet with parchment paper and begin scooping the energy balls and placing on the baking sheet.
+• Roll into balls: Line a medium baking sheet with parchment paper and begin scooping the energy balls and placing on the baking sheet.
 I use a medium cookie scoop, creating about 1.5″ sized balls.
 Roll between palms to create a smooth ball.

-3. Store: To freeze, place tray directly in freezer for 30 minutes, then transfer to storage container, layering as needed.
+• Store: To freeze, place tray directly in freezer for 30 minutes, then transfer to storage container, layering as needed.
 If keeping in the fridge, it’s best to place energy balls in one layer but you don’t have to.

 Nutrition approximate, based on 1 energy bite (out of 20 balls per recipe)